depressive symptoms

 How to Have Healthy Air At Home

 One of the best things about warmer weather: throwing open the windows to let in some fresh air.
-But that doesn’t automatically mean that the air in your house is healthy, or even safe.
-If you want to keep your house a healthy place for you, your family and your pets, the American Lung Association has some suggestions:
+But that doesnΓÇÖt automatically mean that the air in your house is healthy, or even safe.
+If you want to keep your house a healthy place for you, your family and your pets, the American Lung Association has some suggestions: If you havenΓÇÖt already, make your home a smoke-free zone.
+DonΓÇÖt let anyone smoke inside; if they want to inhale, they can go a safe distance away from the house, so smoke wonΓÇÖt blow in through your windows.
+Have a radon test, the ALA says.

 Hope for Beating HER2-Positive Breast Cancer